Have a talk.

 News

-March is Problem Gambling Awareness Month (PGAM).
-With the expansion of gambling opportunities in NYS the gambling landscape has drastically changed.
-There is more accessibility and availability to gambling activities than ever before.
-This makes the work of raising awareness of problem gambling more important than ever before.
-This month, the New York Council on Problem Gambling (NYCPG) is challenging everyone across New York State – individuals, agencies, and communities alike – to come together to shine a light on problem gambling.
-With gambling opportunities expanding at rapid rates in New York State and beyond, it is imperative that all factions of the community, in all geographic areas of the state, join forces to raise awareness of the issue of problem gambling, prevent any additional problems related to gambling, and get those in need to adequate support services in their own community.
-To find out how you can get involved in problem gambling efforts this month, and all year round, visit NYProblemGambling.org/PGAM.
+In honor of Problem Gambling Awareness Month (PGAM), NYS OASAS and the New York Council on Problem Gambling (NYCPG) is encouraging everyone across New York State – individuals, agencies and communities alike – to come together to Support, Educate, and Engage to reduce gambling harm.
+With gambling opportunities expanding at rapid rates in New York State and beyond, it’s imperative that all factions of the community, in all geographic areas of the state, join forces around the issue of problem gambling.
+We need to collaborate to raise awareness of problem gambling, prevent any additional problems related to gambling, and get those in need to adequate support services in their own community.
+Please visit https://nyproblemgambling.org/pgam/